No rentals currently available

 - other: polystyrene foam, chemicals, rubber, wood

 Recycling bins are provided at all KRF buildings.
-If yours is missing, or isn't big enough for your needs, please call the office and we will get more.
+If yours is missing, or isn't big enough for your needs, please call or e-mail the office and we will get more for you.
 We are using the blue bins provided by the city, along with the white 5-gallon plastic pails in which paint, plaster, and other construction materials are packaged.

 Please use these for your recyclables and do not put nonrecyclable trash into them because this will contaminate the recoverable stream.

 To facilitate recycling and also keep the alleys from getting too messy between collections, we have started bagging twice a week.
-Regular trash will be placed in opaque bags and recyclables in clear bags which will be moved to the rear of the alleyways on Friday afternoons, so containers will be empty over the weekend and will have enough capacity to handle last-minute disposal on Monday.
+Trash and recyclables will be moved to the rear of the alleyways on Friday afternoons, so containers will be empty over the weekend and will have enough capacity to handle last-minute disposal on Monday.

 If you have trash or recyclables on Tuesday mornings, and the material at the curb has not yet been picked up by the Streets Dept, please bring your new waste to the curb rather than leaving it in the containers in the alleys where it will be around for an entire week.